cocotb/cocotb/docs/source/library_reference.rst

     .. versionadded:: 1.3

-.. envvar:: COCOTB_RESULTS_RELATIVE_TO
+.. envvar:: COCOTB_PATHS_RELATIVE_TO

-    If defined and set to absolute path, all absolute paths reported in generated xUnit XML tests results file, if possible, will be converted to relative paths based on provided path set in this environment variable.
-    Otherwise, it will contain unmodified paths.
+    A hint for cocotb how to convert absolute paths to relative ones.
+Used in report generators like :ref:`junit`.

     .. versionadded:: 2.1

 .. envvar:: COCOTB_ATTACHMENTS

-    List of absolute paths to files, comma ``,`` separated, that will be included as file attachments in generated xUnit XML tests results file.
+    List of absolute paths to files (comma ``,`` separated) that will be included as file attachments in generated reports like :ref:`junit`.

     .. versionadded:: 2.1